kshcherban/conferences/all-systems-go/2018/README.md

 ![cilium](cilium.JPG)

 cilium a local agent that generates a BPF program and attach it to pod.
-Mode
-1: encapsulation, mode 2 direct routing
+Mode 1: encapsulation, Mode 2 direct routing

 BPF-based - per-CPU hash table